d2l-ai/d2l-en/chapter_recurrent-modern/lstm.md

 ### Training and Prediction

-Let us train an LSTM as same as what we did in :numref:`sec_gru`, by calling the `RNNModelScratch` function as introduced in :numref:`sec_rnn_scratch`.
+Let us train an LSTM as same as what we did in :numref:`sec_gru`, by instantiating the `RNNModelScratch` class as introduced in :numref:`sec_rnn_scratch`.

 ```{.python .input}
 #@tab all